 This on-line course package consists of a set of 7 modules.
 These modules support the teaching of an introductory course in Building Science for College and University-level students studying Architecture or Engineering.
 Basic principles and applications of building science including the control of heat, moisture, air movement and solar energy are presented.
+It is an open education resource that can be re-used and/or by a teaching team in their own course.

 These modules are intended to supplement existing lecture-based course materials.
 However, given that the course package is comprehensive, the modules could also be used as a substitute for traditional lectures.
 Whether used as lecture supplements or as a substitute for lectures, instructors are encouraged to support these on-line materials with hands-on tutorial and laboratory activities.
 To provide feedback for the self-guided learner, a series of knowledge-checks have been provided throughout.